shawnduong/HackerPass/doc/contribution-guide.md

 This task list may be incomplete and will be updated.
 Completed tasks will be removed from this list.

 - `ino`: Implement ad hoc provision mode.
-- `ino`: Blink the onboard ESP LED blue if Wi-Fi connecting, hold blue if connected.
-If not connected, turn the LED off.
 - `ino`: Hold the external RGB LED purple if in ad hoc provision mode.
 - `ino`: Hold the external RGB LED white if ready to read a card.
-- `ino`: Hold the external RGB LED red if ready there is no event associated with the unit.
+- `ino`: Hold the external RGB LED red if there is no event associated with the unit.
 - `ino`: Blink the external RGB LED green if in ad hoc provision mode and card is provisioned.
 - `ino`: Blink the external RGB LED green if card, attendance valid.
 - `ino`: Blink the external RGB LED red if card, attendance invalid.